Kiinzu/Casino-Heist/README.md

 We offer 2 types of deployment that you can choose, whether you want HTTP or more secure option HTTPS, we got you!

 #### HTTPS Deployment (Production Ready)
 For this deployment, you are required to have 2 VPS, one is for the Website server and another one for the Challenge server.
-Ensure your CPS meets the [minimum specification](#minimum-recommended-specification)
+Ensure your VPS meets the [minimum specification](#minimum-recommended-specification)

 ##### Website server(Frontend & Backend)
 1. On your Website VPS, git clone this repository in that VPS